 Today’s engineers are working to solve issues on a global scale.
 New Faces of Engineering (Professional Edition) recognizes the outstanding talents, skills and abilities our next generation of engineering leaders (age 30 or younger) have shown on projects that significantly impact public welfare or further professional development and growth.

-The New Faces of Engineering program strives to promote the accomplishments of young engineers by highlighting their engineering contributions and the resulting impact on society.
+This program strives to promote the accomplishments of young engineers by highlighting their engineering contributions and the resulting impact on society.
 This global campaign is designed to enhance and improve the image of engineering by:

-- Recognizing a global group of young, diverse and talented engineers, thereby portraying engineering as an exciting and inclusive profession;
+- Recognizing a global group of young, diverse and talented engineers, thereby portraying engineering as an exciting and inclusive profession

 - Helping engineering students understand that they are part of a global community of engineering professionals.

-You must be 30 years of age or younger as of December 31, 2014 to apply for the 2015 program.
+- You must be 30 years of age or younger as of December 31, 2015 to apply for the 2016 program.

-You must have a degree in engineering from an ABET Accredited (EAC) U.S. college or university, or from an equivalent international educational institution.
+- You must have a degree in engineering from an ABET Accredited (EAC) U.S. college or university, or from an equivalent international educational institution.
 Degrees in science, computer science, engineering technology, or similar fields are not eligible; a degree in computer engineering is acceptable.

 - Optional: One additional “action” photo that shows you on the job, in training, or in the classroom.

-2014-15 Participating Professional Societies
+2015-16 Participating Professional Societies

 Unique to this program, engineers and engineering students are part of the nomination process.
 This community recognizes that educators deserve support and respect when it comes to advancing student learning.

+This award recognizes the best and brightest whose academic successes and experiences in the engineering field have positioned them to make an impact.
 College Edition also maintains a year-round community on Facebook.
-"Like" us to learn about scholarship opportunities, events, licensure exams, internships, jobs, competitions, the benefits of membership to engineering associations, and more.
+"Like" us to learn more about scholarship opportunities, events, licensure exams, internships, jobs, competitions, the benefits of membership to engineering societies, and more.

-- You must be an undergraduate engineering student (3rd, 4th, 5th year) as of September 30, 2014.
+- You must be an undergraduate engineering student (3rd, 4th, 5th year) as of September 30, 2015.
 (Graduate and Ph.D. students are NOT eligible).